The Value of Affirming Touch

 So, it’s interesting—if you go over to the other side, what do men want?
 Guess what the “U” is?

 Ann: The same thing.

 Dave: The exact same thing.

-Ann: And have you ever done this, as a woman, especially when your kids are all in the home?
-It’s almost like they become more important / your job is more important, and then your husband gets the last of you too.
+Ann: And have you ever done this, as a woman, especially when your kids are in the home?
+It’s almost like they become more important; your job is more important, and then your husband gets the last of you, too.

 Dave: And here’s the truth—Kevin said it last night—love and/or respect is not a feeling—it’s a choice.
-Selfishness is our DNA—it’s sin nature / it’s natural.
-Selflessness is not natural—you have to choose it.
+Selfishness is our DNA.
+It’s sin nature; it’s natural.
+Selflessness is not natural; you have to choose it.
 You’re not going to feel it—you have to choose it.
-Whether it’s the guy putting her before him or the gal putting him first, it’s the same either way—we saw it!
+Whether it’s the guy putting her before him or the gal putting him first, it’s the same either way—we just saw it!

 Ann: And here’s what I feel like—I want Dave to feel like he knows how much God loves him by the way I treat him.

 Ann: Let me tell you, that is not happening most of the time, I would say.
 But wouldn’t that be awesome?—if Dave feels like, “I know how much God loves me by the way Ann loves me.”